The following resources are available to students, faculty and staff to promote academic excellence.

 The inclusion of courses that fulfill Wesleyan's general education expectations is vital to the student's educational experience at Wesleyan.
 To assist in the experience, the faculty has divided the curriculum into three areas: natural sciences and mathematics (NSM), the social and behavioral sciences (SBS), and the humanities and the arts (HA).
 The faculty has assigned a general education designation to a course when appropriate as well as established a distributional expectation for each general education area.
 In consultation with their advisors, first-year and sophomore students are encouraged to select courses from all three areas to experience the full dimension of intellectual breadth vital to a liberal education.

 For most students interested in medicine -- osteopathic, chiropractic, veterinary, dental or allopathic-- exploring and preparing are simultaneous activities.
-Please seek more specific advice from Peggy Carey Best, the Career Center's Health Professions Advisor, if you are interested in other types of health professions since the application process is slightly different in each case.
+Please seek more specific advice from Mildred Rodriguez, the Career Center's Health Professions Advisor, if you are interested in other types of health professions since the application process is slightly different in each case.

 The Honors Program recognizes a BA attained with distinction, either in the major or in General Scholarship.
 Honors recognizes the successful completion of a mentored, independent, honors capstone project that has been evaluated by qualified examiners and that meets the standards of excellence in the major or those of the Honors Committee when completed in General Scholarship.